 There´s ATM in about every town in the country, but in smaller places, they often run out of money.

 The most reliable banks in Pakistan for foreign bank cards are Allied Bank, Habib Bank, MCB Bank, Standard Charted.
 The banks charge a 500 (3usd) withdrawal fee.

 Primarily in Northern Pakistan does atm´s often run out and are only available in the larger town, so be sure to bring enough cash when you travel the Karakoram Highway.

 Wifi and 3/4G connection are technically available everywhere, but it can be very unstable and don´t expect it to be fast and reliable.

 Getting a local sim card is your best bet if you require internet.
-There are currently 4 (5) different network companies in Pakistan, with Jazz, is the largest followed by Telenor and Zong (China Mobile) all three works fine in most of Pakistan.
+There are currently 4 (5) different network companies in Pakistan, with Jazz is the largest, followed by Telenor and Zong (China Mobile).
+All three works fine in most of the country.

 Buying a sim card in Pakistan can be a bit of a pain as a foreigner.
 Foreigners/Tourists can´t be a sim card from any small shop; we will have to visit the bigger shops called customer service centres, where you will likely have to wait for a while in a line together with tens of other locals.

 You will have to fill out a registration form, and you will have to bring your passport.

 For SCOM are the Customer service centres in Astore, Aliabad Gilgit, and Karimabad.
 For Azad Kashmir are the best Customer Service centres in Mirpur and Muzaffarabad.